ShaunCurtis/Blazr.EditStateTracker/readme.md

 # Creating A Blazor Edit State Tracker

-This repository shows how to build a simple Edit State Tracker for the Blazor `EditContext`.

-The standard `EditContext` doesn't track state properly.
-It has no mechanism for storing the initial state.
+`EditContext` has no mechanism to store the initial state of model properties, and therefore doesn't track true state.
 It simply registers that a value in a `InputBase` field has changed.
 The value could change back to it's original and `EditContext` would still register it as modified.

+This article demonstrates how to build an Edit State tracker for the Blazor `EditContext`.

-Note this tracks single layer objects.
-This is a constraint of the `EditContext` itself.
-If you want to track nested objects, you need to build your own `EditContext`.  *Another Repo to follow*.
+> Note: this implementation only tracks flat single layer objects.
+If you want to track nested objects, you need to build your own `EditContext`.

-What it looks like.
-This screenshot shows a dirty invalid form where I've clicked on the browser refresh button.
+The screenshot below shows a dirty invalid form where I've clicked on the browser refresh button to try and exit the dirty form.

 ![Dirty Screenshot](./images/locked-dirty-editor.png)